 For example try checking out universities on the Internet but also definitely flag several useful student tool websites - Prospects [new window], Postgraduate Studentships [new window] and Hobsons [new window].
 There is also a website called FindAPhd.com [new window] that has a guide to current scientific research and PhD studentships.

-The national papers are also great for finding out more about further education.
-The Guardian on a Tuesday is worth looking at, as is The Times Higher Education Supplement.
-Finally, when it comes specifically to researching engineering courses, also check out the obvious places such as this website and magazines as well as any other specialist journals in your field.
+The national papers are also great for finding out more about further education, as well the the weekly Times Higher Education magazine, but when it comes down to o researching specific engineering courses, also check out the obvious places such as this website and magazines as well as any other specialist journals in your field.